unform/unform/README.md

 #### Choice element

 Choice element represents multiple options elements.
-The `options` property is the options list, and is necessary.
+The `options` property is the options list, and it is required.

-It will display checkboxes or radio buttons based on `multiple` property.
+It will display checkboxes or radio buttons based on the `multiple` property.

 To display multiple checkboxes: